Parents: Richard Dawson (III) and Elizabeth Forbister.

 We do not know the story behind Richard’s birth and no doubt never will, but it is interesting to compare it to the story that Richard (II)’s great granddaughter told about the Dawsons being descended from an illegitimate son of the Earl of Portarlington.
 Little is known of Richard’s father, Richard (III).
 But it does not appear, at this stage, that he was an earl nor from Portarlington in Ireland.
 It appears that he came, as did all the Dawsons, from Kent.

 Richard spent much of his life living in the Birchington area, as all of his children were born there.
 He worked as an agricultural labourer as his family may also have for a number of generations, since they all lived in or near small villages in the same region.
-In his later adult years it appears Richard lived in or near Minster, Kent, as he was buried there.
-He lived to age 73 and died in 1837.
+He lived to age 73 and died in Birchington in 1837.

 Richard Dawson (IV) and Ann Hughes